mute-key/landle/README.md

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/mutekey.landle) <br>

-This is my rehab code.
+This is my rehab code and may not be fully complete. i wanted a extension like this although a linter can do this sort of things but need non-language specific generic formatter.
 I did not aim to make a functions which formatters can do already.

 <br>

 ## Configurations

 - autoSaveAfterEdit: enum[commandList:string] (default = "disabled")
 - autoTriggerOnSave: default true boolean (default = true)
- - addExtraLineAtEndOnBlockComment: boolean (default = true)
+- addExtraLineAtEndOnBlockComment: boolean (default = false)
- - deleteCommentAlsoDeleteBlockComment: boolean (default = true)
+- deleteCommentAlsoDeleteBlockComment: boolean (default = false)
 - blockCommentWordCountJustifyAlign: boolean (default = true)
 - blockCommentCharacterBoundaryBaseLength: number (default = 70)
 - blockCommentCharacterBoundaryTolanceLength: number (default = 5)
+-

 <br><br>

 ## Commands